jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Efficient pod allocations depend on the infrastructure topology and correspondent resources.
 Available bandwidth capacity and network delays must be considered in the scheduling process.
 In this work, we are concerned about microservice dependencies inspired by Service Function Chaining.
-Different Pods have established connections that directly impact the application's performance.
+An application is composed of different pods with established connections that directly impact the application's performance.

 For example, in the Redis cluster application, there are several dependencies among the masters and the slaves: